 Objective: To enforce the students' knowledge in the occurrence of industrial development of various industrial mineral and other related mineralbased industries including energy mineral in practical and integrated ways.
 Be able to discuss about the broad aspects of industrial mineral in term of geological occurrence, distribution, marketing, economic and application technology.
 Broad knowledge about process technology and methods apply in mineral development, exploitation and evaluation techniques

 Emphasis is given to the local mineral resources.

-Synopsis: To develop knowledge and awareness about the important and its control in the operation and in the environmental aspect.
+Synopsis: To develop knowledge and awareness about the important and quarrying operations towards sustainable management.

-EBS 419/2 - Blasting Technology
+EBS 433/2 - Mining and Quarry Law